-If, having carried out that consultation, the applicant wishes to proceed down the faculty route then they need to notify the Diocesan Registry through m.mcbrierty@rotherham-solicitors.co.uk and ensure that they have a copy of the application form, or if not to provide them with one by post by 8-9 The Quadrant, Coventry, CV1 2EG.
+If, having carried out that consultation, the applicant wishes to proceed down the faculty route then they need to notify the Diocesan Registrar through m.mcbrierty@rotherhamsolicitors.co.uk and ensure that the Registrar has a copy of the application form, or if not to provide him/her with one.
 The applicant will also have to pay the not insignificant statutory fees and ask that the faculty process commence.